srcdslab/sm-plugin-ServerCommandFilter/README.md

 > [!IMPORTANT]
 > Upgrade from 1.x to 2.x introduce a config change in sourcemod/configs.

-> Rename: PointServerCommandFilter.cfg -> PointServerCommandFilter.cfg
+- Rename: PointServerCommandFilter.cfg -> ServerCommandFilter.cfg
-> Update the KeyValue inside your new PointServerCommandFilter.cfg "PointServerCommandFilter" -> "ServerCommandFilter"
+- Update the KeyValue inside your new PointServerCommandFilter.cfg "PointServerCommandFilter" -> "ServerCommandFilter"